 - Participating in a complaint process that could have stemmed from a violation of EEO laws.
 An employer is not supposed to say nor do anything that may discourage employees from taking action in the future.

 - Termination.
-This may result from raising the alarm when you have been wrongfully terminated, and your employer takes adverse actions.
+This may result from raising an alarm when you have been wrongfully terminated and your employer takes adverse actions

 What To Do After You Suspect A Retaliation

 If you believe in having been retaliated against, communicate this to your supervisor.
 Through communication, your employer may have a reasonable explanation.
 If this is not the case and your employer has failed to admit that there was some wrongdoing, you should air your concerns by hiring a labor lawyer to help you file a complaint.
 Ensure to have documented the retaliatory behavior, this will help with the evidence.
 Federal law protects employees who have been subjected to retaliation, so you shouldn’t fear to raise the complaint.
 You should explain to your lawyer on what you think could have triggered the retaliation.
 Your lawyer will conduct his/her investigation to help support your claim.

 For a retaliation claim to be successful, you will have to prove the below things: